-I think it is romantic to think that the first skateboard was made by a group of bored surfers.
-They were probably the first the really get into riding them with any real purpose.
+It is romantic to think that the first skateboards got made by bored surfers.
+They were the first to get into riding them with any real purpose.
 Almost certainly the first skateboard for sale came from from these surfers.

 Makaha designed the first professional boards in 1963(ref The Concrete Wave).
-If you are looking to mark the first real skateboard then that would probably be it.
+If you are looking to mark the first real skateboard then that would be it.

-To see how we got from rollerskates and 2x4's to sidewalk surfers to modern street skating check out my skateboard history page.
+To see how we got from rollerskates and 2x4's.
+To sidewalk surfers to modern street skating check out my skateboard history page.